simorjay/Azure-Health-Extension/README.md

 ## Deploy the IaaS lockdown configurations ##
 In this step use of the deployIaaS.ps1 script found in the [Blueprint/Deployment](./Deployment) folder, will Deploy the Health data and AI (Extension) The script will enable the following capabilities
+Execution of the IaaS extension deployment happens in three stages:

+### Phase 1:  Initial deployment and setup. ###
-1. Turns on ASC auto-provisioning for all IaaS VMs in subscription
+1. Turns on ASC auto-provisioning for all IaaS VMs in subscription.
-2. Sets up AAD application ID and service principal, for key vault authentication
+2. Sets up AAD application ID and service principal, for key vault authentication.
-3. Enables ASC and OMS monitoring at resource group level (new APIs)
+3. Enables ASC and OMS monitoring at resource group level (new APIs).
-4. Deploys latest SQL2017 instance running on windows 2016
+4. Deploys latest SQL2017 instance running on windows 2016.
-5. Sets up VM admin account using strong random password and username
+5. Sets up VM admin account using strong random password and username.
-6. Sets up VM with zero exposed inbound internet access, via network security group configuration
+6. Sets up VM with zero exposed inbound internet access, via network security group configuration.
-7. Configures OMS workspace elements for VM monitoring
+7. Configures OMS workspace elements for VM monitoring.
-8. Enables mandatory storage encryption and https usage for all used storage accounts
+8. Enables mandatory storage encryption and https usage for all used storage accounts.
+SQL backup and provisioning artifacts accounts use VNET firewall rules, and SAS token access for provisioning artifacts, to block access to these assets from unauthorized systems or from the internet.
-9. Configures two Azure KeyVault instances with HSM and soft-delete capability, one instance used by SQL, and one instance used by Azure Disk Encryption, using separate access policies
+9. Configures two Azure KeyVault instances with HSM and soft-delete capability, one instance used by SQL, and one instance used by Azure Disk Encryption, using separate access policies.
+### Phase 2:  Applying security policies and monitoring capabilities. ###
-10. Enables Azure disk encryption, using new deployment model that doesn’t require dedicated Application ID and service principal provisioning
+1. Enables Azure disk encryption, using new deployment model that doesn’t require dedicated Application ID and service principal provisioning.
-11. Enables and configures Microsoft Anti-malware
+2. Enables and configures Microsoft Anti-malware.
-12. Enables Microsoft monitoring agent, for VM eventlog and security audit log collection and retention in storage account
+3. Enables Microsoft monitoring agent, for VM eventlog and security audit log collection and retention in Azure storage account.
-13. Enables SqlIaaS extension: scheduled maintenance and patching window, Azure keyvault integration for TDE, and automated encrypted backup support
+4. Enables SqlIaaS extension: scheduled maintenance & patching window, Azure keyvault integration for TDE, and automated encrypted backup support.
-14. Uses managed service identity, for Sql IaaS VM using PaaS authentication
+5. Enables SQL AD based administration of existing PaaS database instance.
-15. Network security group and subnet access will be enabled to lockdown access between SQL IaaS VM and PaaS SQL instance
+6. Network security group and subnet access used to lockdown access between SQL IaaS VM and PaaS SQL instance.
+7. Uses managed service identity, for Sql IaaS VM -> SQL PaaS authentication.
+### Phase 3: Deploying and executing payload to deployed VM. ###
+1. Customscript extension execution illustrates “lift and shift” of on-premise exported data to the SQL IaaS VM instance, without opening internet facing ports.
-16. The new VM will be configured for security and monitoring and a sample health data set is will be deployed to the IaaS VM
+2. Sample health data set is deployed to the IaaS VM and imported into the SQL instance.
+3. IaaS VM to PaaS SQL database query is issued, using Virtual Machine managed service identity authentication.